zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-25-cleaning-code.markdown

 ### Preview the Cleaning in Sokrates Explorer

-Sokrates values transparancy, so to better understand Sokrates cleaning process, you can use [Sokrates Explorer](/book/explorer) file preview panel to see how content of each file looks after cleaning:
+Sokrates values transparency, so to better understand Sokrates cleaning process, you can use [Sokrates Explorer](/book/explorer) file preview panel to see how content of each file looks after cleaning:

 ![](assets/images/sokrates/cleaning-explorer-preview.png)

+**Figure 1:** You can use [Sokrates Explorer](/book/explorer) file preview panel to see how content of each file looks after cleaning.*